Investigating Data Hierarchies in Multifidelity Machine Learning for Excitation Energies: Results

 \subsection{Learning Curves}

 The primary assessment of the effect of different scaling factors is carried out using learning curves for the resulting MFML and o-MFML models.
-These learning curves are shown in Fig.~\ref{fig_LC_EV} for different scaling factors.
-In all cases, the scaling factors are constant across the different fidelities as explained in section \ref{scalingfac}.
+These learning curves are shown in Figure \ref{fig_LC_EV} for different scaling factors.
+In all cases, the scaling factors are constant across the different fidelities as explained in \nameref{scalingfac}.
 The top row of the figure depicts the learning curves for MFML while the bottom row corresponds to the o-MFML models.
 The learning curves are shown for varying baseline fidelities.
 A single fidelity KRR learning curve is also shown for reference.
-The MAEs are reported in units of $\rm cm^{-1}$ for the excitation energies of the QeMFi dataset.

-In Fig.~\ref{fig_LC_EV}, the first column shows the learning curves for the scaling factor of 2.
-This is the original scaling factor used in ref.~\cite{zasp19a, vinod23_MFML, vinod_2024_oMFML} and is used as a reference to evaluate the other scaling factors against.
-Within these reference results, one observes that the addition of cheaper baselines results in a constantly lowered offset of the learning curves.
-The interpretation from the lowered offsets is that similar models errors can be achieved with lower number of training samples at the target fidelity with the addition of cheaper fidelities.
-With the cheapest fidelity, STO3G, being added to the multifidelity model, one observes an error of $10^3~\rm cm^{-1}$ with around $200$ training samples at TZVP.
+The RMAEs are reported as unitless quantities.